WindAlan-sw/db-capstone-project-/db-capstone-project/README.md

 create the database.
 The automatically generated SQL query can be found [here](./LittleLemonDB.sql).
 The founded database can be seen below ![This is the created littlelemondb](https://raw.githubusercontent.com/WindAlan-sw/db-capstone-project-/master/db-capstone-project/show_db_sql_query.png)

+#### 2.1 Query Optimization
+Little Lemon need to query the data in their database.
+To do this, they need your help with creating optimized queries using stored procedures and prepared statements.\
+In the previous module, you developed a data model for Little Lemon and implemented it in your MySQL server.
+Your database should now contain several tables including the following:
+1. **Menus**,
+2. **Orders**,
+3. **MenuItems**,
+4. **and Customers**.\
+Now we need to use MySQL Workbench SQL editor to write the required stored procedures and prepared statements.\
+#### 2.1.1 GetMaxQuantity